GoogleChrome/web.dev/src/site/content/en/blog/webotp/index.md

 1. From the other phone, send yourself the copied text message via SMS.

 Did you receive the SMS and see the prompt to enter the code to the input area?
-That is how the WebOTP API works for users.
+That is how the Web OTP API works for users.

 {% Aside 'caution' %}
 If you are using a work profile on your Android device and the SMS Receiver does